didlich/docker-fb-server/README.md

 This is a docker image with nginx to redirect the server application http calls to the linked docker containers, PostgreSQL database and to Elasticsearch search engine.

-To start a rails server use:
+For the first run of rails server use:

+    bundle install

+    rake db:insert-test-data

     rails server --port 3000 --bind 0.0.0.0

 # Commands